CSCarbone07/roma_flightmare_swarm/README.md

 ![License](https://img.shields.io/badge/License-MIT-blue.svg)

-This repo is an extension of the flightmare simulator to include swarms of quadrotors with the AgroSwarm simulator
+This repo is an extension of the flightmare simulator to include swarms of quadrotors for the AgroSwarm simulator

 **Flightmare** original sites